Sunbird-Ed/sunbird-perf-tests/sunbird-platform/send-telemetry/README.md

 ### Test Environment Details
 1. No of AKS node - 24
-2. No of learner service replicas -
+2. No of telemetry service replicas -
 3. Release version -